klml/proserial/README.md

 There are some confussing disadvantages for "normal" users:

-* it is __mandatory__, if you just want to write text, the YAML front matter block will distract users
+* it is __mandatory__, if you just want to write text, users will stumble over the YAML front matter block
 * [files must __begin__ with YAML Front Matter.](https://jekyllrb.com/docs/posts/)

 ## form